RudroMozumdar/RudroMozumdar/README.md

 - 👋 Hi, I’m @RudroMozumdar
 - 👀 I’m interested in problem solving and web devoloping
-- 🌱 I’m currently learning C++ and DBMS
+- 🌱 I’m currently learning Flutter and Advance Database Systems
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Flutter mobile and web development.
-- 📫 How to reach me ...

 <!---
 RudroMozumdar/RudroMozumdar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.